Risotto is Easier to Master Than You Think

 - truffle powder or fresh truffle

-- 1/2 cup Parmesan Reggiano or Grana Padano
+- 1/2 cup Parmesan Reggiano or Grana Padano; finely grated

 - Heat a couple of tablespoons of olive oil in a saucepan and then add arborio or carnaroli rice.
 Stir until all the rice is coated with oil and the rice is warmed up.

-- Next, take that left over white wine (leftover wine?!) and add a couple spashes ‘around the pot’.
+- Next, take that left over white wine (leftover wine?!) and add a couple splashes ‘around the pot’.
 Let it cook down into the rice.

 - Add your first bit of warmed stock to the pot so that the rice is just covered.